polybar/polybar-scripts/polybar-scripts/bspwm-node-flags/README.md

 # bspwm-node-flags

-This script is written in [`fish`](https://fishshell.com/), and displays a bookmark icon, alongside a single character to be used in conjunction with [`bspwm`](https://github.com/baskerville/bspwm) to show flags of the focused node.
+This script was originally written in [`fish`](https://fishshell.com/), so a fish script has been included, but I have rewritten it in `python` so that it's more shell agnostic - `python` is more common than `fish`.
+This module displays a bookmark icon, alongside a single character to be used in conjunction with [`bspwm`](https://github.com/baskerville/bspwm) to show flags of the focused node.